ujangdoubleday/blog/content/posts/music/21-guns.md

 ## Military Symbolism Reimagined

-The title subverts the traditional 21-gun salute, a [military honor reserved for dignitaries and fallen soldiers](https://www.arlingtoncemetery.mil/).
+The title subverts the traditional 21-gun salute, a [military honor reserved for dignitaries and fallen soldiers](https://www.military.com/history/21-gun-salute-tradition.html).
 Billie Joe Armstrong transforms this symbol of tribute into a powerful anti-war metaphor.
-As noted in [Billboard's analysis of the track](https://www.billboard.com/music/rock/green-day-21-guns-chart-history/), the song asks whether any cause justifies violent conflict.
+The song asks whether any cause justifies violent conflict.

 **Fun fact**: The 21-gun salute traditionally signifies the highest military honor.
 Armstrong basically said "nah, let's use that same number to talk about putting guns _down_."
 Pretty bold move.